cechrist/cardoon/doc/intro.rst

 DC/AC/Transient(/noise?) to verify the Element interface works as intended.

-celery is being developed with Python 2.6 on Debian Squeeze, but it should work OK with Python 2.7 under other operating systems.
+Cardoon is being developed with Python 2.6 on Debian Squeeze, but it should work OK with Python 2.7 under other operating systems.

 Comments are welcome!